syncfusion-content/fileformat-docs/FileFormat/DocIO/Working with Word document.md

 ## Working with Styles

-A style is predefined set of table, numbering, paragraph, and character properties which can be applied to regions within a document.
+A style is a predefined set of table, numbering, paragraph, and character properties that can be applied to regions within a document.
 DocIO provides the following functionalities related with styles.

-* Access & modify the existing styles in the word document
+* Access and modify the existing styles in the word document
 * Create new paragraph style.
 * Apply built-in styles.